 This will let the Irish FA know if you have been convicted of a criminal offence or are barred from working with children or other vulnerable groups.

 If you are 16 years old or over and are engaged in a Regulated Activity you should to complete an Enhanced Disclosure Check.

-In relation to children (anyone under 18), Regulated Activity is defined as:
+In relation to working with children (any person under 18) as a youth football coach, Regulated Activity is defined as: